Main illustration: Liz Meyer

 Additionally, with the Salesforce app for Intercom, we can keep our users in Intercom and leads and contacts in Salesforce synced.
 That way, our reps can move seamlessly between tools without sacrificing the customer experience.

-This CRM is built for G Suite users.
-It actually lives inside Gmail, so you can quickly track data, schedule meetings, and create tasks without ever leaving your inbox.
+Copper was built for G Suite users but with the native Intercom app, you can quickly track data, schedule meetings, and create and view opportunities without ever leaving the Inbox.

 Another widely used CRM tool, Pipedrive helps you reduce administrative overhead with their workflow automation feature.
 Integrate with Intercom to seamlessly sync deals, leads, and conversations to capture and convert more leads.

 Sales and market intelligence tools